 The last step of preparation is to “dress” the fish with some aromatics: scallions and ginger.
 Cut them into thin strips and place them underneath and over the fish, as well as inside the cavity.
 During steaming, they lend a beautiful, subtle aroma to the fish.
 Be generous in volume if you appreciate their tastes as I do.

-How to set up a steamer
+How to steamer

 To steam a fish whole, you would usually need a wok that is big enough to fit a plate which holds the fish.
 Here is how you set up a steamer: